Coronavirus: Every second person in Delhi has developed antibodies, shows fifth sero survey

 “A positive test result shows you may have antibodies from an infection with the virus that causes COVID-19.
 However, there is a chance a positive result means that you have antibodies from an infection with a virus from the same family of viruses (called coronaviruses), such as the one that causes the common cold.”— CDC.gov

 Meanwhile, India is also conducting a mass coronavirus vaccination drive.
-India has so far vaccinated 20,23,809 people against the infection, according to Union Health Ministry data.
+India has so far vaccinated 20,23,809 people against Covid-19, according to Union Health Ministry data.

 The Centre is planning to inoculate 30 crore people over the next few months.
 About 3 crore healthcare and frontline workers are being vaccinated first.
 After that, people over the age of 50 and those with comorbidities would get inoculated.